 If your dog shows any of these symptoms, then call the vet immediately.
 This is a medical emergency.
 Try to figure out how many gel bead packets your dog has eaten.
 This information can help the vet.

 Treatment for a blocked intestine depends on where the gel bead packet has become lodged.
 If the packet is in the stomach, the vet may try to remove it with an endoscopic procedure.
 However, for packets that are lower in the intestine, your fur baby may require emergency abdominal surgery.
-The surgery is done to remove the packet(s) and to repair any damage at the same time.
+The surgery is done to remove the packet(s) and to repair any damage that has occurred to the tissue of the intestines at the same time.

 Remember that an intestinal blockage that’s left untreated can lead to death.
 So, always call the vet if your dog has the symptoms above and/or if you saw your dog eat gel packets.

-The good news is that dogs who receive prompt medical treatment of a blocked intestine will make a complete recovery!
+The good news is that dogs who receive prompt medical treatment for a blocked intestine will make a good recovery!

 Ask a Vet Live Now